RadSton/radston.github.com/README.md

-# my-website
+# radston.github.io

-website from RadSton
+This is a website where i mostly host some shit for school